 How to perform a clean boot

-Though the steps below might look complicated at first glance, just follow them in order, step-by-step, and we’ll try to get you back on track.
+These steps might look complicated at first glance, but following them in order, step-by-step, will help you get you back on track.

 Use the following steps to perform a clean boot in Windows 10.
-Click here for instructions for Windows 7, Windows 8 and Windows 8.1.
+Perform a clean boot for Windows 7, Windows 8 and Windows 8.1

 - Sign in to the computer as an administrator.
-For more info, see Create a local user or administrator account in Windows 10.
+If you don't have an administrator account, you can create one.
+Create a local user or administrator account in Windows 10.

-Important If the computer is connected to a network, network policy settings may prevent you from following these steps.
-We strongly recommend that you don’t use the System Configuration utility to change the advanced boot options on the computer unless a Microsoft support engineer directs you to do this.
-Doing this may make the computer unusable.
+Important If the computer is connected to a network, network policy settings might prevent you from following these steps.
+Only use the System Configuration utility to change the advanced boot options on the computer with guidance from a Microsoft support engineer.
+Using the System Configuration utility might make the computer unusable.

-On the Services tab of the System Configuration dialog box, tap or click to select the Hide all Microsoft services check box, and then tap or click Disable all.
+On the Services tab of System Configuration, select Hide all Microsoft services, and then select Disable all.

-- On the Startup tab of the System Configuration dialog box, tap or click Open Task Manager.
+- On the Startup tab of System Configuration, select Open Task Manager.

-- On the Startup tab in Task Manager, for each startup item, select the item and then click Disable.
+- Under Startup in Task Manager, for each startup item, select the item and then select Disable.

 - Close Task Manager.

-- On the Startup tab of the System Configuration dialog box, tap or click OK, and then restart the computer.
-Once the computer restarts in a clean boot environment, you can follow troubleshooting steps to install, uninstall, or run your application.
-Your computer may temporarily lose some functionality while in a clean boot environment, however that functionality will return when you reset the computer to start normally after you have finished your troubleshooting.
+- On the Startup tab of System Configuration, select OK.
+When you restart the computer, it's in a clean boot environment.
+Follow troubleshooting steps to install, uninstall, or run your application.
+Your computer might temporarily lose some functionality while in a clean boot environment.
+Reset the computer to start normally after clean boot troubleshooting and resume functionality.